-This easy, tender, and juicy blackened shrimp recipe is a 10-minute weeknight dinner win!
-Cooked in the oven or a skillet, these bold and slightly spicy shrimp are perfect served on top of cheesy grits, creamy pastas, or even a fresh salad.
+Tender and juicy, this Blackened Shrimp recipe is a 10-minute weeknight dinner win!
+Cooked in the oven or a skillet, these bold and slightly spicy shrimp are made with a homemade blackening seasoning.

-- Packed with Flavor: These buttery shrimp are so juicy and tender, with a well seasoned, bold, and slightly spicy bite.
-(You can easily adjust the heat to match your preferred spice level!)
+These buttery shrimp are so juicy and tender, with a well seasoned, bold, and slightly spicy bite.
+You can even adjust the heat to match your preferred spice level!

 - Shrimp: Avoid small cocktail shrimp as they can overcook quickly and become rubbery.
 To save time, purchase already peeled and deveined shrimp.